 (1958) became a blockbuster for 20th Century Fox, American International decided to ride on their success by changing the title back to simply "The Spider" on all advertising material.
 The main title on the film itself was never changed.
 See more

+Well, speaking of spiders - are you sure rifles are just the thing?
+Insects have a pretty simple nervous system, sheriff.
+You could plug holes in one all day and never hit a vital spot.
 If you want to be on the safe side, call the pest control people in Springdale and have 'em send out all the DDT they can find.